 Motor Power and Efficiency

-The heart of any motorized appliance is its motor.
+The motor is the heart of any motorized appliance.
 For potato peelers, motor wattage (often ranging from 60W to 100W) directly influences its peeling strength and consistency.
 A more powerful motor ensures steady rotation, preventing stalling when peeling harder or larger potatoes, and contributes to quicker, more even peeling.
 Look for models with a robust motor to guarantee reliable performance, especially if you frequently process a high volume of produce.
 Underpowered motors can lead to patchy results and longer processing times, undermining the very purpose of an electric peeler.

 Capacity and Versatility